matthewelse/scorer/README.md

 * Use http://localhost:8000/scoring/bigscreen for a projector.
 * Use http://localhost:8000/scoring/controls for controlling the big screen
+* Use http://localhost:8000/scoring/exportcsv to download a CSV of results for the current event
 * Use the normal Django Admin for configuring things and setting scores.

 ## Deploy to Heroku